BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 Théoden and Gamling may not escape the board until any one of Aragorn, Legolas, or Gimli has escaped the board first.

-**PARTICIPANTS**

-**Good:** Aragorn (Strider) with armor; Gimli, son of Glóin; Legolas Greenleaf; Théoden, King of Rohan with heavy armor and shield; Gamling, Captain of Rohan; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear, 8 with bow.

-**Evil:** 3 Uruk-hai Captains with shield; 30 Uruk-hai Warriors: 15 with shield, 15 with pike.

 ![](../media/scenarios/war_in_rohan/fall_back_to_the_keep.jpg)

 ---

 ## RIDE OUT

+**PARTICIPANTS**

+**Good:** Aragorn (Strider) with armor and horse; Legolas Greenleaf with armor and horse; Théoden, King of Rohan with armored horse, heavy armor, and shield; Gamling, Captain of Rohan, with horse and Royal Standard of Rohan; 4 Rohan Royal Guard with horse and throwing spears.

+**Evil:** 3 Uruk-hai Captains with shield; 20 Uruk-hai Warriors: 10 with shield, 10 with pike.

 **LAYOUT**